DannyFGitHub/COVID-19PneumoCheckApp/README.md

   <img width="720" src="diagrams/system-architecture.png">
 </p>

-The mobile application uses the continual learning DenseNet161 LwF model, which was implemented on a server in the cloud.
-The model learns new instances of patient chest X-rays and their classification as they are submitted.
-The COVID-19 screening app features the ability to run a local offline foundation model and implements symptom screening methods found in related works.
-The app also facilitates user and submission management, COVID-19 diagnosis predictions, and survey symptom tracking.
+The mobile application uses a continual-learning DenseNet161 model with Learning without Forgetting (LwF) that is hosted on a cloud server.
+After a chest X-ray is validated on the device, the image and its metadata are uploaded to the server, where the model performs the full prediction and can incrementally learn from newly submitted, labelled chest X-rays.
+On the device, the app can run a local/offline foundation model to check that the photo is actually a chest X-ray.
+The app also provides user and submission management, COVID-19 diagnosis/prediction display, and symptom/survey tracking, while the cloud component is responsible for continual model updates based on confirmed or corrected diagnoses provided later by users/clinicians.

 #### Continual Learning Training Process (Initiated by Mobile App)